awsdocs/aws-doc-sdk-examples/cpp/example_code/secretsmanager/README.md

-# Amazon SecretsManager  code examples for the SDK for C++
+# Secrets Manager code examples for the SDK for C++

 ## Overview
 Shows how to use the AWS SDK for C++ with the Secrets Manager to